mnmnotmail/website/biz-b2b.md

 Businesses' losses to cybercrime (in cash and confidential data) are soaring; loss estimates were ~$1 trillion in 2020 alone.

-Second problem: Email is the predominant medium for critical B2B comms, but the email user experience has been stagnant for a long time, and doesn't support common forms of communication, e.g.
+Although email is the predominant medium for critical B2B comms, its user experience has been stagnant for a long time, which has made the custom phone app an appealing alternative for businesses that can afford it (see Competition, below).
+For example, email doesn't support these common forms of communication:
 - making payments between contacts, and micro-payments to a site host
 - issuing task requests with a due-date, owner, subtasks, etc
 - sending a form/survey that the recipient can fill out and return *